 Research

-I broadly work on using Machine Learning, Data Science, and AI to help tackle social and policy problems as well as on Responsible AI efforts for governance and regulation.
+I broadly work on developing and using Machine Learning, Data Science, and AI to help tackle social and policy problems as well as on Responsible AI efforts for governance and regulation.
 My current research is focused on the question “How do we build AI-Human collaborative systems for social and policy problems that can reliably help achieve fair and equitable outcomes?” and consists of three pillars:

 1. Building AI systems designed to explicitly collaborate with humans to help them make better decisions (for social and policy problems)